xen-project/xen/docs/misc/xen-command-line.markdown

   RAM except regions in use by Xen.
 Note that this option is hard coded to `true` for a PVH Dom0 and any attempt to overwrite it from the command line is ignored.

+* `map-inclusive`: sets up DMA remapping for all the non-RAM regions below 4GB except for unusable ranges.
+Use this to work around firmware issues providing incorrect RMRR/IVMD entries.
+Rather than only mapping RAM pages for IOMMU accesses for Dom0, with this option all pages up to 4GB, not marked as unusable in the E820 table, will get a mapping established.
+Note that this option is only applicable to a PV Dom0 and is enabled by default on Intel hardware.

 ### dom0\_ioports\_disable (x86)
 > `= List of <hex>-<hex>`